DerReparator/wordle-whatsapp-parser/README.md

 3. When using the above symbols, do **not** also describe the meaning by text.
 F.e., use `+ filter function to foo` instead of `+ added filter function to foo` .

+### Dependency management

+If you add another dependency, you must update the [pip depdendency file](./requirements.txt) accordingly.
+You can do so by executing:

+`python3 -m pip freeze > requirements.txt`